Skip to content

 Workflows are available on all paid plans, the Anthropic API, Amazon Bedrock, Google Cloud Vertex AI, and Microsoft Foundry.
 On Pro, enable them from the Dynamic workflows row in /config.

-Because the script holds the intermediate results, the orchestrator's context stays clean no matter how many agents run — the lever that lets one run coordinate up to 1,000 agents.
-Moving the plan into code also lets a workflow apply a repeatable quality pattern, not just run more agents: independent agents can adversarially review each other's findings, or draft a plan from several angles and weigh them, before anything is reported.
+Because the script holds the intermediate results, the orchestrator's context stays clean, which lets one run coordinate up to 1,000 agents.
+Moving the plan into code also lets a workflow apply a repeatable quality pattern, not just run more agents.
+For example, independent agents can review each other's findings, or draft a plan from several angles and weigh them, before anything is reported.

-The bundled /deep-research workflow is the quickest demonstration — it fans web searches across several angles, cross-checks the sources, votes on each claim, and returns a cited report (requires the WebSearch tool).
-To turn your own task into a workflow, include the word workflow in your prompt and Claude writes one instead of working turn by turn.
+The bundled /deep-research workflow is the quickest demonstration (requires the WebSearch tool).
+To turn your own task into a workflow, ask for one in plain language ("run a workflow to…") or include the trigger keyword in your prompt, and Claude writes one instead of working turn by turn.
+The trigger keyword changed to ultracode in v2.1.160 (it was workflow before); natural-language requests work in both.
 Setting /effort ultracode (xhigh reasoning plus automatic workflow orchestration) lets Claude decide when a task warrants one.

 Once a run does what you wanted, open /workflows, select it, and press s to save the script as a /<name> command — in .claude/workflows/ to share with the repo, or ~/.claude/workflows/ for personal use.